GeorgeLychock/georgelychock-career/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome, Firefox and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone6, iPad8.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+-   A design professional friend of mine spent 30 minutes with me reviewing the overall design after all pages were constructed and styled.

 ### Known Bugs
 -   On tablet viewports the My Profile Section overflows on the Credentials Section on Home page.
 -   On mobile view social nav icons do not center properly
+-   Profile page content on tablet view does not flow correctly

 ## Deployment